Parts and service are available for current VIBROPLEX and BENCHER products.

 I WANT TO CLEAN MY KEY.
 WHAT SHOULD I DO?

 Cleaning can be easy.
-The easiest or best way to clean it is to disassemble the key all the way to the base, and clean all the individual parts and them re-assemble it.
+The best way to clean it is to disassemble the key all the way to the base, and clean all the individual parts and then re-assemble it.
 We have machine diagrams above to assist you with re-assembly.
 If you want to take it completely apart and clean it: Disassemble the key to the base.
 If you have an ultrasonic cleaner, start by cleaning the parts with it.
 If you don't have one - soak all the parts except base, rubber feet and the finger pieces in warm water with a little bit of dish soap for a few minutes.
 Scrub them with a toothbrush, wipe down with a clean rag.
 For the base, we use a product called Simple Green available at many hardware and household stores.
 Another option is 70% isopropyl alcohol, though alcohol leaves streaky looking markings on chrome parts that then needs to be cleaned off with water and a rag.
 Spray the base with the Simple Green and let it sit for a few minutes.
 Scrub the base with a toothbrush, rinse with water, dry with a clean rag.
 Finger pieces and rubber feet, spray with Simple Green or alcohol, rub dry immediately with a rag.
 For chrome parts if grime or dirt won't come off with the warm water use the Simple Green on those also.
 You can use chrome polish on the chrome parts but the small threaded parts can be quite messy and hard to clean with this.
 For the older brass nameplates we recommend to not use an abrasive cleaner like brass cleaner.
 It will scrape the red color off the bug on the nameplate and the little crevices and grooves from the numbers and letters will not allow it to be cleaned up well.
 Use Simple Green or isopropyl alcohol to clean dirt or grime.
 Before re-assembling, let everything dry overnight.
 This gets any liquid in the grooves of threaded parts to evaporate before you put it back together.
 If you don't want to disassemble the key: Read the instructions above.
 Instead of taking it completely apart, use warm water, Simple Green, or alcohol and a toothbrush to scrub it down.
 It will be more difficult to get dirt or grime off hard to reach places.
 Wipe down with a clean rag after cleaning and allow it to dry.

-OBSOLETE MODELS: HOW OLD IS MY KEY?
+HOW OLD IS MY KEY?

 AUTOPLEX (electromagnetic predecessor) 1902-1905.
 K9WDY collection.